github/licensed/docs/sources/npm.md

 ### Including development dependencies

-By default, the npm source will exclude all non-development dependencies.
+By default, the npm source will exclude all development dependencies.
 To include development or test dependencies, set `production_only: false` in the licensed configuration.

 ```yml
 npm: